 Independent contractors include organizations as well as individuals and can include professional fundraisers, law firms, accounting firms, publishing companies, management companies, and investment management companies.
-Do not report public utilities or insurance providers as independent contractors.
-See Pub.
-1779, Independent Contractor or Employee, and Pub.
-15-A, Employer's Supplemental Tax Guide, for distinguishing employees from independent contractors.
+Do not report public utilities or insurance providers as independent

 The organization must use the calendar year ending with or within its tax year in determining its five highest compensated independent contractors and reporting their compensation in such year on line 51.